 Top live streaming platforms for businesses

-Instagram is a place for passionate foodies, fashionistas and travelers.
+Instagram is a place for passionate foodies, fashionistas, and travelers.
 The platform is incredibly visual.
-Which is why influencer marketing takes top reign here.
+This is why influencer marketing takes top reign here.
 Hire an influencer to go live on your page and have a one-to-one interaction with your audience.
 You can also, bring in members from your audience into the live stream for a more engaging stream.

 YouTube is another platform where you can broadcast yourself live for your viewers.
 While there are certain bells and whistles unique to this platform, overall, it offers the same functionality.